JannisJost/QuantumAccelerator/README.md

 At the moment you'll need to download the jar from releases, but to be able to run it you'll need JavaFX (Openjfx) installed.
 But I am working on an installer which will eliminate the need to have JavaFX installed.

+* **Some features do not work properly, what should I do?**

+Some actions like measuring CPU temp, deleting files and some more require admin permissions to properly work.
+Make sure you're runnning QuantumAccelerator as admin, in case your problem still persists, please report to us with a detailed description of your problem.

 * **What are the system requirements?**

 **Operating system**: *Windows 10*